School of Social and Political Science

 Research interests

-Her current UKRI-funded project investigates how public service media implement Responsible AI in Africa, Asia, the Caribbean, Europe, and Oceania.
-Her most recent book analysed global patterns of media capture and democratic backsliding, including a detailed study of the Voice of America network under the first Trump administration.
-Her previous work examined the reporting of humanitarian affairs worldwide.
+The current focus of her work is on the role of media in democratic backsliding, resistance, and resilience.
+This includes a UKRI-funded project, which investigates how public service media approach Responsible AI in Africa, Asia, the Caribbean, Europe, and Oceania (including AI procurement, policy, and practice).
+Her most recent book also analysed global patterns of media capture, before using Freedom of Information archives to conduct a detailed study of the Voice of America network under the first Trump administration.
+She has also published extensively on the reporting of humanitarian affairs worldwide.

-She is the founder and co-Lead for the 80-strong interdisciplinary research cluster in Media and Communications at Edinburgh Futures Institute, a Fellow of the Generative AI Laboratory, and is registered as a supervisor for the CDT in Responsible NLP.
-She is a research associate of the Centre for Governance and Human Rights at the University of Cambridge and sits on the editorial boards of two of the 'top five' communications journals, Digital Journalism and the International Journal of Press/Politics.
-She has also served on an expert panel, assessing research on journalism and platformisation for the Observatory on Information and Democracy, which advises policymakers in 50 countries.
+She is the founder of the 80-strong interdisciplinary research cluster in Media and Communications at Edinburgh Futures Institute, a Fellow of the Generative AI Laboratory, and a research associate of the Centre for Governance and Human Rights at the University of Cambridge.
+She also sits on the editorial boards of two of the 'top five' communications journals, Digital Journalism and the International Journal of Press/Politics, and served on an expert research assessment panel for the Observatory on Information and Democracy, which advises policymakers in 50 countries.

 PhD students

-***Please note that Prof Wright is not accepting any more new PhD students for 2026-2027, apart from the studentships already slated***
+***Please note that Prof Wright is not accepting any more new PhD students for 2026-2027***

 Current